-Trans-Institutional Programs are pilot funds for trans-institutional efforts that are, or may lead to, emerging programs, centers and institutes.
-Awards are also made to reinvest in existing trans-institutional centers and institutes.
-TIPs support such entities that collectively aim to answer big questions and address grand challenges.
-They seed and expand research and teaching collaborations across disciplines, solve critical problems, embrace discovery and spark learning to position Vanderbilt as a world leader in a given area.
+Trans-Institutional Programs (TIPs) are a centerpiece of the Academic Strategic Plan.
+The program is designed to serve as a catalyst to support new ideas, cutting-edge research and the development of infrastructure by supporting emerging and existing trans-institutional centers and institutes.
+The awards are meant to support organizations that facilitate research and teaching collaborations across disciplines, aim to address topics of critical academic and societal interest, embrace discovery and spark learning to position Vanderbilt as a world leader in a given area.
 This program is open to all VU and VUMC-employed faculty.

-University Courses promote new and creative trans-institutional learning, a key component of the Academic Strategic Plan.
+University Courses promote new and creative trans-institutional learning, a key component of Vanderbilt University’s Academic Strategic Plan.
 A natural offshoot of Trans-Institutional Programs (TIPs), these courses leverage the natural synergies across Vanderbilt’s schools and colleges, providing faculty the opportunity to reach beyond departmental boundaries to deliver innovative classes on significant subjects.
-This program is open to both VU and VUMC-employed faculty for courses teaching students in schools and colleges reporting to the Provost.
+This program is open to all full-time VU and VUMC-employed faculty for courses teaching students in schools and colleges reporting to the Provost.